fhdsl/Developing_WDL_Workflows/docs/07-task-aliasing.md

 **3. Enhances Readability and Clarity**: A shorter workflow is easier to read but task aliasing also helps to contextualize the workflow ( for example are you doing this task for Sample set A or Sample set B)

 **4. Facilitates Modular Workflow Design**: Task aliasing help to make your workflow modular.
-This is easier to adopt by
+This is easier to adopt.

 **5. Improves Workflow Scalability**: Using task aliasing it is much easier to scale the workflow across different inputs.
 For example you want to run a task on different sample groups (Sample set A and B) will allow the same task to be run parallely and if you choose with different modifications.